 What Types of Businesses Asterisk VoIP?

-According to the Asterisk website, it is used by small businesses, large businesses, call centers, carriers and government agencies, across the globe.
+According to the Asterisk website, it is used by small businesses, large businesses, call centers, carriers, and government agencies, across the globe.
 More than one million Asterisk-based systems are in use, in more than 170 countries and Asterisk is used by many Fortune 1000 companies.

 What Skills are Required to Deploy and Manage an Open Source PBX?

 Asterisk, like many other open source solutions, is built primarily by developers for developers.
-In order to effectively develop you own applications, users need a good knowledge of Linux and script programming as well as networking and telephony.
-The solution contains several levels of components that can be customized to develop applications beyond the PBX including, conferencing, call center and IVR functions.
+In order to effectively develop your own applications, users need a good knowledge of Linux and script programming as well as networking and telephony.
+The solution contains several levels of components that can be customized to develop applications beyond the PBX including, conferencing, call center, and IVR functions.
 People without the technical skills to create this level of customization can use pre-packaged solutions built on the platform or work with a systems integrator.
 The AsteriskExchange contains a list of pre-built options.